 - Call of Cthulhu boxed set Cthulhu By Gaslight.
 One of the new Victorian Age weapons in this supplement was the sword cane.
 The sword was the equivalent of a sharpened fencing foil.
 Some models extended the sword from the base of the cane when the handle was turned.

 - Shadowrun.
-The Neo-Anarchist's Guide to Real Life introduced the Barton Arms Gun Cane.
-It fired a single 8 mm bullet that did light damage to targets at close range.
+The Neo-Anarchist's Guide to Real Life introduces the Barton Arms Gun Cane.
+It fires a single 8 mm bullet that does light damage to targets at close range.

 - Master Rishu from Super Robot Wars Original Generation is a proud owner of one of these.

-- Not quite this trope, but clearly influenced by it: Kohaku conceals a sword in her Flying Broomstick.
+- Not quite this trope, but clearly influenced by it: Kohaku from the Tsukihime fighting game spinoff Melty Blood conceals a sword in her Flying Broomstick.

 - Case 3-5 of Ace Attorney featured one of these.
 It belonged to the victim, and was the murder weapon.

-- Plum Kitaki has a blade in the handle of her broom, and often displays it when she's irate.
+- Plum Kitaki from Apollo Justice has a blade in the handle of her broom, and often displays it when she's irate.

 - The weapon of choice of Ujiyasu Houjou in Samurai Warriors 3.
 Both a sword cane AND a gun cane.